-Ring-a-round the Rosie, A pocketful of posies… Little evil posies.
+Ring-a-round the Rosie, a pocketful of posies.
+Grass burs are little evil posies.
 Spiritual warfare comes in all shapes, sizes, colors, and textures.

 I pick bouquets of posies several times a day.
 The posies in my photo aren’t soft, fragrant, or belong anywhere near my pocket.
 Ouch!
-I’d love to rarely see them, with discovery a rare occurrence.
+I’d love to seldom see them, with discovery a rare occurrence.

 Never would be better.

 Little evils sneak in no matter how hard you work to eliminate them.
 Vigilance is the only positive response.
-No matter what else you’re doing, when you see one, attack.
+No matter what else you’re doing, when you see any little evil, attack.
 Don’t shrink.
 Armor up.

 There will, of course, always be another lurking.